neo-art/neo-art.github.io/_posts/blog/2013-11-21-free-themes-for-ghost-blogging-platform.markdown

 Although the Ghost blogging platform is relatively new to the blogging scene it's gaining more and more popularity every day.
-I personally find that the default theme "Casper" is enough good for simple blogging but if you are searching for a new look there are already many paid and free themes available.
+I personally find that the default theme "Casper" is enough good for simple blogging but if you are searching for a new look there are already many paid and free themes available.<br /> <!--more-->

 <center><script type="text/javascript">
 ad_idzone = "1089632";